dribdat/dribdat/USAGE.md

 ## Why should we use dribdat?

 Creative collaborative events are a playground for creative individuals, and events which focus on sustainable solutions need to encourage good documentation and evaluation.
 Developed and used for hackathon series, dribdat is designed to involve a diverse user base - in particular those of the Swiss NGO [Opendata.ch](https://opendata.ch/events/).
 This open source platform built by a community for its own needs has developed over time into a unique solution that is used for a wide variety of events, and every contribution helps to assure the future development of this project.

+Logged-in users can submit challenges, ideas and projects by linking their document or repository, or entering details directly into a form.
+Many customizations to the process and content of the event can be made.
+You can change or customize the [instructions](dribdat/templates/includes/quickstart.md) for new projects as you see fit in the Event administration.

 ## How do I use this effectively?